Sixty-five has long been the magic age for retirement. But retirement at this traditional age is becoming less and less common for many Americans.

 You Did Your Traveling Before Retirement

 A lot of people look forward to traveling in retirement, taking up golf or visiting grandchildren.
-But if you’ve put a lot towards vacation or other luxuries during your working years, you might not have enough money to retire.
+But if you’ve put a lot towards vacations or other luxuries during your working years, you might not have enough money to retire.
 Contrary to popular belief, it might not be the lattes or avocado toast that’s preventing you from sourcing a comfortable retirement — it could be larger splurges.

 You Claimed Social Security Early